 This is a simple, safe procedure.
 It uses a small amount of radioactivity to get images of your body.
 It is used to find neuroendocrine tumours that have a special receptor on their surface.
-This procedure will take most of the day.
+This procedure takes place over several days.

-If you cannot attend your appointment please call 0116 258 5627 to rearrange at least 3 days before so that we can try to offer your appointment to someone else.
+If you cannot attend your appointment please call the number on your appointment letter to rearrange at least 3 days before.
+This is so that we can try to offer your appointment to someone else.